“Now, explain it to me like I’m a four-year-old.”*

 “Delays in the project delivery would need to be addressed in the meeting billed for X period”.

-In the second scenario, unless the person requesting the meeting is in a position of high authority such as that of a director, CMO/CEO, emotions such as anger, annoyance, or disinterest might simmer beneath the surface during the meeting, thereby rendering it unproductive.
+In the second scenario, unless the person requesting the meeting is in a position of high authority, such as that of a director, CMO/CEO, emotions such as anger, annoyance, or disinterest might simmer beneath the surface during the meeting, thereby rendering it unproductive.
 This is usually the case if the parties involved are close in ‘rank’ or influence.

 While there are obviously circumstances whereby one type of communication must be used in place of the other, (such as press releases for specific purposes, communications in times of crises/scandals and other official scenarios), it is useful to know just how to communicate at the workplace.
-It is also useful to note that in general, communications should be about speaking, listening, reading and deciphering – to both physical and non-physical cues – as well as to what is said and what is not being said.
+It is also useful to note that, in general, communications should be about speaking, listening, reading and deciphering – both physical and non-physical cues – as well as what is said and what is not being said.

 I believe that effective communications are both an art (they could be creative, adaptive and flexible), and a science (they could be procedural, precise and methodical) depending on the purpose of the communications, the target audience and the circumstances surrounding the communications.
 As with most things, regular practice makes perfect.